wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-writing.md

 ### Work Essays and Articles

-The latest updated versions of these can always be found at: [Github](https://github.com/wordswords/dotfiles/tree/master/notes)

 I'm working on a way to format and structure these properly within Hugo.
-For now though, the following will have to do.
-You can always view them in markdown in the Github repository at the link here:
+For now though, the following will have to do.Alternatively, you can always view them in markdown in the Github repository at the link here:

 * [Github](https://github.com/wordswords/dotfiles/tree/master/notes)

 #### 'How to Get a Job - Supply/Demand Strategy'